Cadillac Escalade: Fifth generation (2021)

-The fifth generation Escalade debuted on February 4, 2020, in Beverly Hills, California, for the 2021 model year, with sales commencing in the fall of 2020.
-Although production of the 2021 Escalade was pushed back due to the growing pandemic, GM had the vehicle scheduled to hit dealerships as planned.
+The fifth-generation Escalade debuted on February 4, 2020, in Beverly Hills, California, for the 2021 model year, with sales commencing in the fall of 2020.
+Although production of the 2021 Escalade was pushed back as a consequence of the COVID-19 pandemic, GM had the vehicle scheduled to hit dealerships as planned.
 Dealers started taking pre-orders on April 23, 2020.
 To hype up the Escalade, Cadillac launched a 3D visualizer showcasing the vehicle.
 This visualizer lets the user interact with the Escalade and Escalade ESV by turning on the lights, changing the color, changing the rims, and looking at the interior.

+The fifth-generation Escalade is nearly two metres tall, and has a very large blind spot (more than ten feet), one of the highest of popular cars.

-The fifth generation Escalade is built on the GMT1XX platform, sharing it with the Chevrolet Tahoe/GMC Yukon and Chevrolet Suburban/GMC Yukon XL, and have a front grille design similar to the one used on Cadillac's XT crossovers.
+The fifth-generation Escalade is built on the GMT1XX platform, sharing it with the Chevrolet Tahoe/GMC Yukon and Chevrolet Suburban/GMC Yukon XL, and have a front grille design similar to the one used on Cadillac's XT crossovers.
+This new platform gives the Escalade and its stable mates independent rear suspension, a first for the model.
+This changes also allows the vehicle to increase its passenger and cargo space due to the more efficient design.

 In December 2019, Cadillac unveiled a teaser video that featured a 38-inch curved OLED screen dashboard that displayed the Cadillac crest (on the driver's side) and “Escalade” name (across the passenger side), making this version the most unique in the Cadillac roster.
+This enabled Cadillac to boast of its "industry-first curved OLED screen technology" with "twice the pixel density of a 4K television."
+Augmented reality–enabled navigation was also introduced as a new feature available on the Escalade.
 On January 28, 2020, Cadillac introduced the "Super Cruise" feature, allowing for hands-free self-driving.
-This was followed by on January 31, 2020, of the addition of the turbodiesel 3.0L LM2 inline six-cylinder Duramax engine as a no-charge option, badged as “600D” in line with the automaker's new naming convention.
-The Escalade is the first diesel-powered Cadillac offered in North America since the 1985 DeVille and Fleetwood, which were available with an Oldsmobile-developed 4.3L V6.
+This was followed by on January 31, 2020, of the addition of the turbodiesel 3.0L LM2 inline six-cylinder Duramax engine as a no-charge option, badged as "600D" in line with the automaker's new naming convention.
+The Escalade is the first diesel-powered Cadillac offered in North America since the 1985 DeVille, Eldorado, Seville and Fleetwood, which were available with an Oldsmobile-developed 5.7 Liter V8.
 On the outside, it is longer than the previous Escalade and has more passenger room (particularly for the second- and third-row occupants) and cargo space.

-There are five-level trims available on the fifth generation Escalade: Luxury, Premium Luxury, Sport, Premium Luxury Platinum, and Sport Platinum.
+There are five trim levels available on the fifth generation Escalade: Luxury, Premium Luxury, Sport, Premium Luxury Platinum, and Sport Platinum.
 The interior choices consist of eight trim options and four seating designs.
 The AKG audio technology system is new, featuring 36 speakers throughout the cabin.

-In November 2020, General Motors announced that the 5th gen Cadillac Escalade will be offered in Japan from 2021.
+In November 2020, General Motors announced that the 5th generation Escalade will be offered in Japan from 2021.
 It is available in standard length, two trim levels (Sport Platinum and Premium Luxury Platinum).